The $55K First Hire Crisis: What Breaks at $55K per Month and the Warning Signs at $48K

 - Yellow: 4-6 questions weekly (clarity declining)

-Warning Sign 2: Quality Variance
+Warning Sign 2: Delivery Quality Variance Across First Hire Work

-What you’ll observe:
+What you’ll observe

-Your hire’s work quality is inconsistent.
-Some deliverables are great (A-level).
-Others are mediocre (C-level).
-Same hire, same type of work, variable quality.
-You find yourself redoing more work than before.
+Same hire, same type of work, but variable quality, and you find yourself redoing more work than before.

-Why it predicts the break:
+Why it predicts the break

 Quality variance signals a lack of clarity about standards.